RoxasShadow/devise_invitations/README.md

 DeviseInvitations::Invitation.create!(email: params[:email], sent_by: current_user)
 ```

-You can add new columns to the table for new attributes too, like `user_type`, `message` or whatever you want.
+You can add new columns to the `invitations` table to add new new attributes too, like `user_type`, `welcome_message` or whatever you want.
+Create a new class `InvitationsController` that extends the original `DeviseInvitations::InvitationsController`, and override the private method `#invitation_params` to inject these additional attributes.
+Remember to edit the controller used for handling the invitations in the related route.